Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 ## About

 The first step of the pre-processing pipeline includes the use of the CellRanger shell utility that is specifically made by 10X Genomics to handle datasets from a wide range of single-cell technologies.
 In order to generate your single cell feature counts for the library, we utilize [**cellranger count**](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/running-pipelines/cr-gex-count) that takes your reads (FASTQ files) and performs alignment, filtering, barcode counting and UMI counting.
 CellRanger already provides pre-built human, mouse, and barnyard (human & mouse) [reference packages](https://www.10xgenomics.com/support/software/cell-ranger/downloads) for read alignment and gene expression quantification.
 If you do not have a reference transcriptome, the pipeline enables the creation of a custom reference by using a provided reference genome sequence (FASTA file) and a gene annotations (GTF file) that is compatible with the RNA-seq aligner, STAR.
-Here, we utilize **cellranger mkgtf** and **cellranger mkref** to generate the reference transcriptome for your specie of interest.
+Here, we utilize [**cellranger mkgtf**](https://www.10xgenomics.com/support/software/cell-ranger/latest/tutorials/cr-tutorial-mr) and [**cellranger mkref**](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/inputs/cr-3p-references#) to generate the reference transcriptome for your specie of interest.

-By consider the gene count matrices as the starting point after mapping reads to the reference, the major steps in this pre-processing is to: (1) Provide the user with quality control (QC) plots to gain insight on the overall quality of the cells prior to any extensive filtering; (2) Correcting the data from cell-free ambient RNA; (3) Extensive filtering to remove droplets that are unlikely to represent intact individual cells; (4) Removal of droplets that violate the assumption for containing one cell; (5) Provide the user with QC plots to gain insight on the quality of the data post-filtering.
+By consider the gene count matrices as the starting point after mapping reads to the reference, the major steps in this pre-processing is to: (1) Provide the user with quality control (QC) plots to gain insight on the overall quality of the cells prior to any extensive filtering; (2) Correcting the data from cell-free ambient RNA (using [**SoupX**](https://github.com/constantAmateur/SoupX)); (3) Extensive filtering to remove droplets that are unlikely to represent intact individual cells (using [**DoubeletFinder**](https://github.com/chris-mcginnis-ucsf/DoubletFinder)); (4) Removal of droplets that violate the assumption for containing one cell; (5) Provide the user with QC plots to gain insight on the quality of the data post-filtering.

 A schematic image of steps in the pipeline is shown below: